Brazil vs Morroco World Cup Odds and Predictions

 There are lots of other ways to bet on Brazil’s World Cup campaign this summer.
 Here are the best markets to consider:

-- Qualify for the knockout stage: Brazil has a 97% chance of making it through to the knockout stage, according to Kalshi traders.
+- Qualify for the knockout stage: Brazil has an 81% chance of making it through to the knockout stage, according to Kalshi traders.
 It needs a top-two finish in Group C, or to be one of the eight best third-place teams.

 - Reach a specific round: Kalshi has contracts on Brazil reaching the Round of 32, Round of 16, quarterfinals, semifinals, or the final.
 Backing it to reach the quarters could prove to be popular, as it has been eliminated at that stage in four of the last five World Cups.

 - Golden Boot: Vinícius is priced at 6% to be the top goalscorer at the World Cup, according to Kalshi, following strong Champions League performances for Real Madrid.
-Richarlison is trading at less than 1% on Kalshi.
-The Tottenham striker isn’t a guaranteed starter for Brazil, which is reflected in his price.
+He scored in Brazil’s 1-1 draw with Morocco, and he looked dangerous throughout that game.

 More World Cup markets